brianloveswords/bjb.dev/src/pages/draft/20220217-crashing-with-astro.md

 [^docker]: If I keep Docker for Mac open, it does something weird to my _sound_.
 I don't know why Docker is messing with sound subsystems at all, but it causes my sound to cut in and out unless I `killall -9 coreaudio` every once in a while.

 [^vscode]: I'm doing the component/template development in VS Code.
 I've had to use `Developer: Reload Window` about 7 times in the last day because it will stop letting me type _numbers_.
 I can type other stuff, but for some reason it just refuses to put a number in the file if I press 0-9.
-This almost certainly has to do with the interplay of new VS Code version and some extension I'm using because it just doing this after a recent VS Code update.
+This almost certainly has to do with the interplay of new VS Code version and some extension I'm using because it just started doing this after a recent VS Code update.

 ## Appendix A: `fuzz.mjs`